Chinnasf/Applied-Data-Science/README.md

 ### Content Description

 The `Data` directory holds the free for use data needed in codes.
-There are some zip files; which contains the compressed data needed for codes.
+There are some zip files, which contains the compressed data needed for codes.

 `Detroit_Blight_Ticket_Compliance_GBC.ipynb` is a Jupyter Notebook which treats the [Detroit Blight Ticket Compliance Kaggle issue](https://www.kaggle.com/c/detroit-blight-ticket-compliance/overview).
 The solution is done using